 I have just finished an introductory level textbook on conflict resolution and peacebuilding that explores how the field has evolved at everything from the interpersonal to the international level.
 I’d love for you to read it.
 All of my royalties will go to the Alliance for Peacebuilding and George Mason’s School of Conflict Analysis and Resolution.

 Wicked problems are at the heart of Security 2.0.
 This part of the site, like the book itself, explores the idea of a wicked problem from a systems or complexity perspective and then presents five broad areas in which people are already taking steps to deal with them.

-You can get my blog and information about other interesting things that cross my desk by subscribing to my weekly newsletter by filling out the form at the bottom of this page.
+You can get my blog and information about books I’ve reviewed and other interesting things that cross my desk by subscribing to my weekly newsletter, All you have to do is fill out the form at the bottom of this page.

 I’d like to explore them with you!